 There are many forms of disability including invisible disability.
-These few pages on the Burning Nights CRPS Support website that are dedicated to disability are mainly concerning Complex Regional Pain Syndrome (CRPS/RSD) and persistent pain.
+These few pages on the Burning Nights CRPS Support website are dedicated to disability.
+In addition they are mostly concerning Complex Regional Pain Syndrome (CRPS/RSD) and persistent pain.

 You will find in this part of the website we have split it up into 4 separate disability sections.
 These are:

-This page is about both good and bad examples of disability access around the UK including shops, restaurants, music venues, cinemas, bars, hotels etc.
+This page is about both good and bad examples of disability access around the UK.
+Thisincludes shops, restaurants, music venues, cinemas, bars, hotels etc.

 Do you have a disability access story either good or bad?
 If so please do get in touch and we can include it onto the web page.
 On there you can find 2 stories both good; 1 for a venue and the other for a pub.
 The page also helps you understand how to get better disability access in your areas and what you can do to help.

-Also in this disability access section we have some more great information about ‘Getting Around With A Disability’ for example the disabled person’s railcard or the National Express Disabled Coachcard or where to get information about your Blue Badge and more!
+Also in this disability access section we have some more great information about ‘Getting Around With A Disability’.
+For example the disabled person’s railcard or the National Express Disabled Coachcard.
+Or furthermorewhere to get information about your Blue Badge and more!

-We have also included information on having Fun, Fun, Fun as a disabled person when you go out to the cinema or having days out and all the concessions that are available.
+We have also included information on having Fun, Fun, Fun as a disabled person.
+Such as when you go out to the cinema or having days out and all the concessions that are available.
 If you don’t ask you don’t get!